-Its auto-sensing capability allows high packet transfer at up to 108 Mbps for maximum throughput or dynamic range shifting to lower speeds due to distance or operating limitations in an environment with a lot of electromagnetic interference.
+Its auto-sensing capability allows high packet transfer up to 108 Mbps for maximum throughput or dynamic range shifting to lower speeds due to distance or operating limitations in an environment with a lot of electromagnetic interference.

-The RangeMaxTM WPN111 Wireless USB 2.0 Adapter provides reliable, standards-based 802.11g 108 Mbps WLAN connectivity that is protected with industry-standard security.
-It works with Windows 98, Me, 2000, and XP operating systems.
+The WPN311 Wireless PCI Adapter provides reliable, standards-based 802.11b 11 Mbps Wireless Local Area Network (WLAN) connectivity that is protected with industry-standard security.
+In addition, it offers the faster speeds of the 802.11g standard.
+The WPN311 works with Windows 98SE, Me, 2000, and XP operating systems.

-Key Features
+Key Features and Related NETGEAR Products

-The RangeMaxTM WPN111 Wireless USB 2.0 Adapter provides the following features:
+The WPN311 Wireless PCI Adapter provides the following features:

-- Reliable IEEE 802.11g and b standards-based wireless technology. - 108 Mbps high speed data transfer.
+- Reliable IEEE 802.11b/g standards-based wireless technology. - Supports roaming between access points when configured in Infrastructure mode. - 108 Mbps high speed data transfer.
 Wireless nodes negotiate to operate in the optimal data transfer rate.
 In a noisy environment or when the distance between the wireless nodes is far, the wireless nodes automatically fall back to operate at lower transfer rates. - High level of data encryption using 128-bit Shared Key WEP data encryption method.
-A lower level of data encryption or no data encryption is available to simplify your network setup or to improve data transfer rate.
+Lower level of data encryption or no data encryption is available to simplify your network setup or to improve the data transfer rate.